 There are a few key areas to look at when trying to identify microbial imbalances:

 Mental Health/Mood Imbalances: An unhealthy microbiome affects the body’s ability to make neurotransmitters essential for mental health and mood.
 In particular low dopamine and serotonin, which can lead to irritable moods, anxiety, depression, poor sleep and constipation.
 Children will not know how to explain their mood so notice how their mood may have changed.

-Diarrhoea: Bacterial overgrowth can cause loose stools, and diarrhoea can also cause the body to expel good bacteria.
+Diarrhea: Bacterial overgrowth can cause loose stools, and diarrhea can also cause the body to expel good bacteria.

 Gas and Bloating: If your child is gassy and is complaining of stomach aches or their abdomen appears bloated or distended, this could be a sign that something is out of balance.

 Constipation: Constipation can be a sign of an unhealthy gut, this includes withholding, infrequent bowel movements, complaints of stomach pain and pellets.